Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Quadrotor Experiments

-However, if in addition, we define as safety constraint on the maximum angular velocity, ${g_2(\mb{a}) = 0.5 - \max_{k} |\omega_{x,k}|}$, with~${\sigma_2 = 0.1}$, ${l=0.2}$, and~${\omega_\eta=0.25}$, the algorithm explores the parameter space and stops before the safety constraints are violated, as can be seen in~\cref{fig:step_input}.
-Instead, the algorithm explores increasing the damping ratio, which allows slightly smaller values of~$\tau$ and therefore higher performance without violating the safety constraints.
+With this additional safety constraint, the algorithm explores the parameter space and stops before the safety constraints are violated, as can be seen in~\cref{fig:step_input}.
+Rather than exploring smaller time constants~$\tau$ (higher gains), the algorithm evaluates larger damping ratios, which allow slightly smaller values of~$\tau$ and therefore higher performance without violating the safety constraints.
+The optimal parameters are to the top-left of the safe set, where small time constants encourage tracking the reference aggressively, while the increased damping ratio ensures a moderate angular velocity.